LosBagros/room-monitoring-device/README.md

 7. Build and upload project to your board.
 8. Done.
 LEDs should light up.

+Sensor sends data over MQTT.
+You can use my other [project](https://github.com/LosBagros/iot-platform).

 ## Case

 Case was designed by [Jakub Lips](https://www.instagram.com/__li_po_/)